AUTOMATION & RECORDING

 Alt) - Bypass snap.

-Brush tool (B) - Bypasses the snap value.
+Paint tool (brush) (B) - Bypasses the snap value.
 Right-Click and drag to draw straight lines OR to edit in interpolate mode.
 Modifier keys: (

 Shift) - Lock vertical position. (